Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We revisited the problem of learning GNNs under missing node features, highlighting fundamental limitations of current evaluation protocols, namely the reliance on benchmarks with sparse features and oversimplified missingness mechanisms.
-To address these issues, we introduced new datasets with dense, informative features and more realistic missingness patterns that go beyond MCAR, and proposed \gnnmask, a simple yet effective method that explicitly models missingness through the missing-indicator approach.
-Our experiments show that \gnnmask\ \rebuttal{is competitive with respect to} more complex architectures across diverse datasets, missingness types, and train–test shifts.
-This work calls for a shift towards more realistic evaluation settings and demonstrates that lightweight yet principled strategies can achieve strong robustness in challenging missing-feature scenarios.
+We revisited the problem of learning GNNs under missing node features, highlighting fundamental limitations of current evaluation protocols, namely the reliance on inadequate benchmarks and oversimplified missingness mechanisms.
+To address these issues, we introduced new datasets with dense, informative features and more realistic missingness patterns, and proposed \gnnmask, a simple yet effective method that explicitly models missingness through the missing-indicator approach.
+Our experiments show that \gnnmask\ is competitive with respect to more complex architectures across datasets, missingness types, and train–test shifts.
+This work calls for a shift towards more realistic evaluation settings and demonstrates that lightweight yet principled strategies can achieve robustness in challenging scenarios.
+Our study show the need for larger benchmarks specifically designed for missing features, aligning with recent calls for better graph datasets~\citep{bechler2025position}, and reveals that there remains room for developing models that are robust to diverse types of missingness.

-As a direction for future work, our study underscores the need for larger and more diverse benchmarks specifically designed for missing features, aligning with recent calls for better datasets in graph learning~\citep{bechler2025position}, and reveals that there remains substantial room for developing models that are robust to diverse rates and types of missingness. \rebuttal{Another promising direction concerns the development of more realistic MNAR mechanisms, potentially incorporating graph-specific dependencies where missingness is influenced by structural properties of the graph itself.
-Designing richer, structurally grounded MNAR processes would allow for more faithful stress-testing of models in settings that better reflect more complex patterns.}
+\ff{\paragraph{Limitations} This work focuses on node-level tasks (classification and regression) with missing node features, leaving other graph learning tasks, such as link prediction~\citep{lachi2024a,lachi2026bridging} and graph classification~\citep{errica2019fair}, to future work.
+Finally we assume that the graph structure and training labels are observed, and do not address settings with missing edges, uncertain topology, or missing labels.}